Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/features/buildings/awesome-store.md

 ## August 25th, 2020 Livestream
 * [Q&A: Will there be new items coming to the AWESOME Shop between now and Update 4?](../../../transcriptions/yt-JSdd9fpzhK4.md) https://www.youtube.com/watch?v=JSdd9fpzhK4
-* Q&A: Will there be new items coming to the AWESOME Shop between now and Update 4? https://clips.twitch.tv/PerfectNurturingTrollRiPepperonis

 ## June 8th, 2020 Livestream
 * [Q&A: Why the stairs and stuff not available earlier in the game?](../../../transcriptions/yt-8c389_Pw_Ic.md) https://www.youtube.com/watch?v=8c389_Pw_Ic